airshipit/docs/doc/source/develop/documentation-conventions.rst

 the component.
 This includes information about each of the following:

 -  Introduction - the purpose and charter of the software
--  Features - capabilies the software has
+-  Features - capabilities the software has
 -  Usage - interaction with the software - e.g. API and CLI documentation
 -  Setup/Installation - how an end user would set up and run the software including system requirements